snairaadarsh/pdf-semantic-comparison/README.md

 ## Results Screenshot

-- Screenshots og the implementation in Results directory
+- Screenshots of the implementation in Results directory

 ## Notes